 - Walking Tours

-- Best Budget Hotel in Hyde Park: Moxy Austin University
+- Budget Hotel in Hyde Park: Moxy Austin University

-- Best Mid-Range Hotel in Hyde Park: Origin Hotel Austin
+- Mid-Range Hotel in Hyde Park: Origin Hotel Austin

-- Best Luxury Hotel in Hyde Park: Commodore Perry Estate
+- Luxury Hotel in Hyde Park: Commodore Perry Estate

-- Best Vacation Rental in Hyde Park: This Hyde Park Historic District Apartment
+- Vacation Rental Option in Hyde Park: This Hyde Park Historic District Apartment

 5. Zilker: Best Place to Stay for Families

-To get the most out of Zilker, you’ll have to spend 99 percent of the day outdoors.
+You’ll have to spend 99 percent of the day outdoors to get the most out of Zilker.
 Zilker Park is situated along the banks of the Colorado River and is home to just about every type of outdoor activity.

-It also hosts some of the best major live music festivals that tourists from around the world come to experience including ACL, ABC Kite Festival, and the Trail of Lights – three major Austin celebrations.
+It also hosts some of the best major live music festivals that tourists from around the world experience, including ACL, ABC Kite Festival, and the Trail of Lights – three major Austin celebrations.

 The park also holds playgrounds, picnic spots, volleyball, and a hike and bike trail.
 The Botanical Gardens and Sculpture Gardens are two can’t-miss sights with fossilized dinosaur tracks to explore, a Japanese garden, and many outdoor exhibits.